chocolate05/rituraut/README.md

 ->How to use the program?
-	After compilation, an executable would be automatically generated (default executable file name for C Programming Language is a.exe).
+	After compilation, an executable would be automatically generated.
 Run the program with desired text file name in shell command line.

 Check "./project -h" for more information.
 The program takes a single file for opens it for editing the contents in the file.